 The Company performs impairment assessment on an annual basis.
-In 2018, management determined the recoverable amount of the public car park based on the projected cash-flow model and sales comparative approach.
-During 2018 the Company adjusted the carrying amount and recognised the resultant adjustment to carrying amount of property, plant and equipment in the income statement.
-The directors remain comfortable that the carrying value of property, plant and equipment at 31 December 2019 continues to appropriately represent the net realisable value as at that date.
+Management determined the recoverable amount of the public car park based on the projected cash-flow model and sales comparative approach.
+Management has determined that the most appropriate method for valuing the car spaces in the public car park should be based on a sales comparative approach.
+The directors remain comfortable that the carrying value of property, plant and equipment at 31 December 2020 continues to appropriately represent the net realisable value as at that date.
 Further disclosures on key assumptions in this regard are included in Note 5 to the financial statements.

 In the opinion of the directors, besides the above pronouncements, the accounting estimates and judgments made in the course of preparing these financial statements are not difficult, subjective or complex to a degree which would warrant their description as critical in terms of the requirements of IAS 1.
 The Directors also draw attention to the fact that there are no assumptions and other major sources of estimation uncertainty at the end of the reporting period, that have a significant risk of resulting in a material adjustment to the carrying amounts of assets and liabilities within the next financial year.